 Controlling Instabilities

 We have seen here that we can create electric field patterns in geometric shapes that allow us to create novel liquid shapes.
 We can see further interesting effects by defining field patterns with complex topologies.
 In particular, we have studied the dewetting of liquids placed in an electric field that defines a toroidal film.
 This is different to the cases we looked at previously because of the hole in the middle of the toroidal film.
-A torus is an example of a shape which is not simply connected, meaning that paths through the shape can’t all be contracted to a point.
+A torus is an example of a shape which is not simply connected.
+This means that paths through the shape can’t all be contracted to a point.

-In general, the number of nodes in the final state reached after becoming unstable depends on the volume of fluid deposited and the aspect ratio of the toroidal film, which we define to be the ratio of the mean radius of the film divided by the mean width:
+Liquid that has been pulled out into a toroidal film will initially keep its toroidal shape during dewetting after the voltage is removed.
+However, the toroidal shape proves to be unstable.
+What happens next depends upon both the volume of liquid deposited and the aspect ratio of the toroidal film, which we define to be the ratio of the mean radius of the film divided by the mean width:

-For the largest volumes, the fluid contracts into a single drop at the centre of the original toroidal shape, losing memory of the initial topology.
-We define this to be n = 0.
-Smaller volumes result in the final pattern containing one or more drops positioned around the original toroidal shape.
-The cases of n = 0 to n = 7 are shown in the video below.
+For the largest volumes, the fluid contracts into a single drop at the centre of the original toroidal shape.
+Any memory of the initial topology is lost.
+We define this to be a state n = 0.
+Smaller volumes result in a final pattern that princpally contains one or more drops, or nodes, positioned around the original toroidal shape.
+We call the number of nodes n.

 Publication